MysteryPancake/Houdini-Fun/README.md

 ## Meshing sand sims

-As well as water, Thibault Gauriau shared a ton of great advice for sand.
+As well as water, Thibault shared tons of great advice for sand.

 - Sand doesn't always need to be meshed, often it looks better rendered as points.
 - Unlike with water, sand always needs tons of points, usually around 30-40 million at least.